fablabbcn/smartcitizen-docs/docs/Guides/firmware/Update the firmware.md

 	So you will be asked for the firmware file:

 	![](/assets/images/sck_2/esp_force_upload_3.png)

+!!! danger "Doesn't work?"
+	Sometimes in the phone the firmware selection screen will not pop up.
+You can always try to do the _developer-way_ with [check this guide here](/Guides/firmware/Edit the Firmware/#manual-update)

 !!! tip "Obtain your firmware version remotely (advanced)"

 	If you are an advance user managing a big deployment of devices you can obtain remotely the version of all the Kits you have registered by looking at the `hardware_info` property of each of your devices using the platform API `/v0/devices/`.
 When your Kit is in Wi-Fi mode, it publishes the information daily.